 You can find other canned and dry dog food options for your Kangal canine but whatever you choose, make sure that it is specially formulated for large breeds.

-All three of them are large breeds and many people confuse between the Anatolian and Kangal shepherd dogs.
-These two canines share striking similarities and this is why they are used interchangeably.
+All three are large breeds and many people confuse the Anatolian and Kangal shepherd dogs.
+These two canines share striking similarities, which is why they are used interchangeably.